Vegetable Pasta combines your favorite veggies with pasta in a rich, creamy sauce—no heavy cream, milk, flour, or specialty ingredients needed!

 • 4 cups penne pasta uncooked

-• Fine sea salt and pepper
+• Salt and pepper

-• 4 tablespoons unsalted butter, separated
+• 4 tablespoons unsalted butter divided

-• 1/2 cup thinly sliced shallots (or thinly sliced green onions)
+• 1/2 cup thinly sliced shallots or thinly sliced green onions

 • 2 teaspoons minced garlic

-• 1 can (14.25 oz.) creamed corn
+• 1 (14.75-ounce) can creamed corn

 • 1 cup frozen corn

-• 3/4 cup grated carrots Note 1
+• 3/4 cup grated carrots see note 1

-• 1 large red pepper, thinly sliced
+• 1 large red pepper thinly sliced

-• 1/2 cup fresh basil Note 3
+• 1/2 cup fresh basil see note 3

 Instructions

-• SAUCE: Meanwhile, thinly slice the shallots or green onions.
-Add 1 tablespoon of the butter to a large pot or sautรฉ pan (big enough to hold all the pasta and vegetables) over medium heat.
+• Meanwhile, thinly slice shallots.
+Add 1 tablespoon butter to a large pot or sautรฉ pan (big enough to hold all the pasta and vegetables) over medium heat.
 Once melted, add shallots and a pinch of salt and pepper.
-Cook, stirring frequently for about 3 minutes.
-Add in garlic and stir until fragrant, 30 seconds.
-Add 1/4 cup reserved pasta cooking liquid from the pasta (just dip a measuring cup into the pot if the pasta is still boiling).
+Cook, stirring frequently, about 3 minutes.
+Add garlic and stir until fragrant, 30 seconds.
+Add 1/4 cup reserved pasta water (just dip a measuring cup into the pot if the pasta is still boiling).
 Stir.
-Finally, add in the full can of creamed corn and mix.
-Simmer for 3-5 minutes, stirring frequently.
-Use a spatula to scrape every bit of the mixture from the pot to a blender.
-Blend mixture until very smooth (~1-2 minutes on high).
-See Note 4.
+Add in can of creamed corn and mix.
+Simmer 3โ€“5 minutes, stirring frequently.
+Use a spatula to scrape all the mixture to a blender.
+Blend mixture until very smooth (1โ€“2 minutes on high).
+See note 4.

-• SAUCE CONT.: While the mixture is blending, return the skillet to medium-high heat.
+• While mixture is blending, return the pot/pan to medium-high heat.
 Add remaining 3 tablespoons butter and melt.
-Once melted, add in 1 cup frozen corn, grated carrots, and red pepper strips and cook, for 3-4 minutes or until crisp tender.
-Scrape every bit of the blended corn mixture into pan and mix.
+Once melted, add frozen corn, grated carrots, and red pepper strips and cook, 3โ€“4 minutes or until crisp tender.
+Scrape all the blended corn mixture into pan and mix.
 Reduce heat to medium and simmer to combine flavors until pasta is done cooking.

-• TOSS: Add drained pasta and broccoli and 1/4 cup of the reserved pasta cooking water and toss vigorously to coat.
-Toss and cook for 1-2 minutes, then add a little more of the pasta cooking water if the mixture seems too thick.
-While tossing, gradually add in the Parmesan cheese, 2 tablespoons at a time.
+• Add drained pasta and broccoli and 1/4 cup of the reserved pasta water and toss vigorously to coat.
+Toss and cook for 1โ€“2 minutes, then add a little more pasta water if the mixture seems too thick.
+While tossing, gradually add Parmesan cheese, 2 tablespoons at a time.
 Continue to toss until cheese is melted and sauce is thick and coats the pasta nicely.
 Taste and add additional salt and pepper to taste (I typically add 1/2 up to 1 teaspoon pepper and another pinch of salt).
-Mix in the basil and serve.
+Mix in basil.

 Video